 5. Customer Service Survey - Ms. Catherine Veschi, Project Manager, Great Blue Research throughout.
 Great Blue Research, a marketing research company, works with utilities, specifically MEAM Massachusetts.
 Ms. Veschi noted that the RMLD data was benchmarked against Massachusetts benchmarks, and both residential and commercial customers were surveyed.
 Ms. Veschi noted that Residential respondents reported a high online response rate, and a good margin of error.
 (Customer Satisfaction Presentation, Slide 7) Ms. Veschi noted that MEAM average includes the Municipal Massachusetts utilities that Great Blue Research works with and is the average scores of those utilities from the past 10 years.
-Residential respondents were age.
+Residential respondents were on target with the MEAM average.